 Other parameters are defined as earlier.

-Prioritisation for average battery SoH assumptions:
+Prioritisation for average battery SOCE assumptions:

-The following recommended prioritisation is proposed for the underlying assumptions of average battery SoH, with the choice of which option is most appropriate or feasible left to the practitioner (i.e. depending on the availability of data and objective of the study).
+The following recommended prioritisation is proposed for the underlying assumptions of average battery SOCE, with the choice of which option is most appropriate or feasible left to the practitioner (i.e. depending on the availability of data and objective of the study).

 The different options are listed in ascending order of accuracy and preference.
-The first option is proposed as a mandatory minimum default approach, where sufficient information is not available for the other options.
+The first option is proposed as a default approach, where sufficient information is not available for the other options.